Investing for Lane County Businesses

 WorkSource Lane

-For the period July 1, 2022, through June 30, 2023, the Lane Workforce Partnership Board of Directors invested $1.5 million in federal, state, and foundation funds into WorkSource Lane.
-This financial support allows for the provision of essential resources such as staffing, training scholarships, support services, On-the-Job training funds, internet access, computers, and testing programs.
-These comprehensive offerings are designed to equip jobseekers with the necessary skills to effectively meet the demands of local employers.
-To effectively address the needs of local employers, WorkSource Lane operates through a collaborative service delivery approach between Lane Workforce Partnership and the Oregon Employment Department.
+Lane Workforce Partnership invests federal, state, and foundation funds into WorkSource Lane, enabling the provision of essential resources such as staffing, training scholarships, support services, On-the-Job training funds, internet access, computers, and testing programs.
+These comprehensive services are designed to equip jobseekers with the skills necessary to meet the needs of local employers.
+WorkSource Lane operates through a collaborative service delivery model between Lane Workforce Partnership and the Oregon Employment Department, ensuring a cohesive approach to addressing the demands of the local job market.

 Collaborative EDO

-In May 2023, Lane Workforce Partnership established a contract with Collaborative Economic Development Oregon (Collaborative EDO) to serve as its dedicated business service arm.
-Collaborative EDO, a 501(c)3 nonprofit organization, is dedicated to fostering high wage job growth in Lane County through various initiatives, including industry engagement, entrepreneurial support, workforce development, business expansion, regional marketing, and the formation of public/private partnerships.
+Lane Workforce Partnership has partnered with Collaborative Economic Development Oregon (Collaborative EDO) to serve as its business service arm.
+Collaborative EDO promotes high wage job growth in Lane County through industry engagement, entrepreneurial support, workforce development, business expansion, regional marketing, and public/private partnerships.

-• Host an Annual State of the Industry Summit;
+• Hosting an Annual State of the Industry Summit

-This investment in Sector Strategies strengthens Lane County’s workforce and economic development efforts significantly, with a focus on talent development, high wage job creation, business competitiveness, and industry-specific training to meet the demands of the region’s growth industries.
+This partnership strengthens Lane County’s workforce and economic development by focusing on talent development, high wage job creation, business competitiveness, and industry-specific training.

 On-the-Job Training Program